bijitbiswas/AutomationProject-Appium-TestNG/README.md

 - For iOS, trust the developer certificate and allow WebDriverAgent provisioning if prompted on first launch.
 - When using real devices, grant necessary permissions and update capability JSON with valid UDIDs/platform versions.
 - BrowserStack/LambdaTest executions require stable network access; see the respective dashboards for live sessions and device logs.

-## Extending the Framework
-- Add new screens by creating Page Object classes under `src/test/java/mobileAutomation/pages/`.
-- Share reusable actions or validations via the interfaces and implementations in `automationFunctions/` and `automationInterfaces/`.
-- Store additional test data in `Testdata.xlsx` and reference it via matching method names.
-- Configure new TestNG suites under `MobileTestSuites/` to orchestrate different environments, groups, or parallel strategies.

 ## ⚠️ Trial Version License